Takakiriy/typrm/README.md

 | ${windowsFile} | the path with backslash |
 | ${lineNum} | the line number |

-You can check the setting value by adding the --verbose option to typrm.
+If you add the --verbose option to the search command of typrm, you can check the setting value of the TYPRM_LINE_NUM_GETTER environment variable and the result of the value of the `#ref:` tag parsed by the regular expression.

 ## (for developers) How to build the development environment